tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![An image highlighting the New group button in Azure AD Groups](images/newgroupbutton.png "New Azure AD Group button")

-4. On the New Group page, fill in the following options and select **Create**.
+4. On the New Group page, fill in the following options, and select **Create**.

     - **Group type:** Security